PyMoDAQ/pymodaq_plugins_standing_wave/README.rst

 Installation instructions
 =========================

-* PyMoDAQ’s version.
+* PyMoDAQ’s version: > 4.1.3
-* Operating system’s version.
+* Operating system’s version: windows
 * What manufacturer’s drivers should be installed to make this plugin run?
+Physik Instrumente